 Being the capital, it has the actual royal palace and the Kings' mausoleum.
-Inaugurated in 1967, the mausoleum first housed independent Morocco's first king, Muhammad 5 (who died 1961).
-Later, the second king, Hassan 2 and his brother, Moulay Abdallah have been buried here too.
-The mausoleum is built with the finest materials and with the best craftsmen of its time.
-Yet, fascinatingly enough, it is designed by a Vietnamese architect.
+Inaugurated in 1967, the mausoleum first housed independent Morocco's first king, Muhammad V (who died in 1961).
+Later, the second king, Hassan II and his brother, Moulay Abdallah were buried here too.
+The mausoleum is built using the finest materials and best craftsmen of the time.
+Yet, oddly enough, it was designed by a Vietnamese architect.

 The main attraction, however, is the weird Hassan tower.
 Begun in the late 12th century, the Hassan tower was designed to be the minaret of what became the world's second largest mosque (second to the one in Samarra, Iraq).
-The Almohad ruler, Yaqub al-Mansur, designed the minaret to become 80 metres tall, with a unique design for each of its facades.
-When he died in 1199, somehow the whole building process came to a dramatic halt.
-The minaret was then 50 metres high, the same size as it has today.
-The mosque came into use, having its columns completed, and with cedar roof.
-The gigantic earthquake of 1755, which also destroyed central Lisbon, destroyed the structure to the condition that it now is in.
+The Almohad ruler, Yaqub al-Mansur, designed the minaret to be 80m tall, with a unique design for each of its facades.
+When he died in 1199, however, the whole building process came to a dramatic halt.
+The minaret was then 50m high, the same size as it is today.
+The gigantic earthquake of 1755, which also destroyed central Lisbon, damaged the structure, which can be seen in its current condition.

 If you are planning a Rabat holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally: